Darin (singer): Early life

-2004–2005: Breakthrough in Idol, "The Anthem" and "Darin"
+2004–2005: Breakthrough, "The Anthem" and "Darin"

 Darin became nationally famous in 2004 when he participated in the first season of the Swedish Idol at the age of 16.
 He quickly became one of the favorite contestants in the show and was the only one to receive 78% of the public votes at the semi-final.
 He ended up as the runner-up and was signed by SonyBMG the day after the finale.

 In February 2005 his debut album The Anthem was released.
-The album entering the Swedish Album Charts at number 1 and was certified gold by the IFPI.
+The album quickly entered the Swedish Album Charts at number 1 and was certified gold by the IFPI.
 His first single "Money for Nothing" was written by Robyn and went straight to No. 1.
-In 2005 Darin was the most exposed person in the media in the country.
+In 2005, he went on to become the most exposed person in the media in Sweden.
 They often wrote about his hysterical fans and referred to him as "The perfect popstar".

-Later the same year Darin released his second, self-titled, album, Darin which also peaked at number one.
-It was his first to be released outside of Sweden, being released in Finland.
-Darin was certified platinum.
+Later the same year Darin released his second self-titled album, which also peaked at number one.
+It was his first to be released outside of Sweden, being released in Finland, and was certified platinum.
 Darin worked with record producer RedOne while creating the album, subsequently releasing the platinum selling "Step Up", which spent a total of 26 weeks on Sverigetopplistan and was also the first single to be released in Finland.
 Furthermore, the album included the singles "Who's That Girl" and "Want Ya!".

-2006: Break the News
+2006: Break the News and Flashback

 In 2006, Darin won Song of the Year at the Swedish Grammis for "Money for Nothing".
 Later in 2006, he released his first DVD, Tour Videos Interview, which was mainly a concert DVD from a 2006 tour.

-In November 2006, Darin released his third album studio album,Break the News, which debuted at number 1 on the Swedish Charts.
+In November 2006, Darin released his third album studio album, Break the News, which debuted at number 1 on the Swedish Charts.
 The album included the singles "Perfect", "Everything But the Girl", "Desire" and "Insanity".

-2007–2009: Europe and Flashback

 In 2007, Darin signed a contract with EMI Germany to release music in Germany, Austria and Switzerland and in August 2007, "Insanity" was released.

 In 2008, Darin started to work on his fourth studio album, Flashback, together with RedOne.
 The album was released in December 2008 and charted at number 10 in Sweden, making it Darin's first album not to reach number one in the country.
 The album included the singles "Breathing Your Love", a duet with American singer Kat DeLuna, "Runaway" and "What If", a song which was released in collaboration with Friends, a Swedish anti-bullying charity.

 In 2009, Darin performed the song Se på mej at Melodifestivalen 2009 as an interval act.
 In October 2009, Darin performed a cover of Coldplay's "Viva la Vida" on Idol.
 The song was released as a single, and reached the number one on the Swedish singles chart, making it more successful than Coldplay's original in Sweden.